seangallaher/Rbootcamp/README.md

 # Rbootcamp

-Intro to data analysis in R
+Welcome to my R bootcamp.
+This  is designed to be a introduction to data analysis in R for biologists with little or no coding experience.
+I hope you find it helpful.

+Cheers,
+Sean D. Gallaher
+gallaher@berkeley.edu